drioemgaoin/MultiThreadingGetStarted/Readme.md

 A Semaphore, if named, can work across multiple processes in the same way as a Mutex.

 ##### SemaphoreSlim
+SemaphoreSlim is a lightweight implementation of a Semaphore.
+The real purpose of the SemaphoreSlim is to supply a faster Semaphore (typically a Semaphore might take 1 ms per WaitOne and per Release, the SemaphoreSlim takes a quarter of this time, source ).

+SemaphoreSlim is based on SpinWait and Monitor, so the thread that waits to acquire the lock is burning CPU cycles for some time in hope to acquire the lock before letting it to another thread.
+If the thread can't acquire the lock, it lets the systems to switch context and tries again (by burning some CPU cycles) once it is scheduled again by the OS.
+With long waits this pattern can burn through a substantial amount of CPU cycles.

+So the beast case scenario for such implementation is when most of the time there is no wait time and you can almost instantly acquire the lock.

 ##### Reader and Writer Lock
 ###### ReadWriteLockSlim